Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • Age and health of the spouses

-• Applicant's work capacity and earning potential
+• Working capacity and earning potential of the applicant

 Conclusions